James N. Rowe: Personal life

 Rowe was born in McAllen, Texas, on February 8, 1938, to Lee Delavan and Florence (Survillo) Rowe.
 He grew up in McAllen, joining his local DeMolay chapter, and graduated from McAllen High School in 1956 before leaving for the United States Military Academy at West Point, New York.
 His older brother Richard had also attended West Point, but died a few months before graduation in 1944.

 On December 27, 1969, Rowe married Jane Rowe, whom he later divorced.
-His second wife was Mary.
-He had two daughters, Deborah and Christina, from his first marriage and two sons, Stephen and Brian, from his second marriage.
+His second wife was Susan.
+He had two daughters, Deborah and Christina, from his first marriage and two sons, Alex and Brian, from his second marriage.
+His first wife, Jane Rowe, died in 2022 in Richmond, Virginia, after dealing with a prolonged illness.

 Military service

 Rowe graduated from West Point in 1960 and was commissioned as a second lieutenant in the United States Army.
-In 1963, First Lieutenant Rowe was sent to the Republic of Vietnam and assigned as Executive Officer of Detachment A-23, 5th Special Forces Group, a 12-man "A-team".
+In 1963, First Lieutenant Rowe was sent to the Republic of Vietnam and assigned as executive officer of Detachment A-23, 5th Special Forces Group, a 12-man "A-team".
 Located at Tan Phu in An Xuyen Province, A-23 organized and advised a Civilian Irregular Defense Group camp in the Mekong Delta region of Vietnam.